Spicy Shrimp Tacos

 I am so excited to share this new spicy shrimp taco recipe with you!
 I’m not sure why it’s taken me so long to post a recipe for shrimp tacos because they are my absolute favourite taco filling.

-The shrimp are coated in quite a flavour packed mixture of cumin, paprika, garlic and chilli.
+The shrimp are coated in quite a flavour packed mixture of cumin, paprika, garlic and chili.
 You could leave them to marinate in this mixture for as little as 10 minutes while you prep the rest of the tacos, or up to overnight for more flavourful shrimp.

 I originally wanted to create more of a crusted shrimp but I am so happy that I kept things simple with this spice mix because not only is it easy, it’s so delicious!
 I found that if you heated a skillet for a minute or two to get it really hot before adding in the prawns it creates a nice spiced crust on them.